ChrisWaites/human/README.md

 ### Account Funds

-Charges are handled using [Stripe](https://stripe.com/) to ensure your security.

-Login and [register](https://people-api-server.herokuapp.com/register) for a Stripe account connected to our platform.
+Transactions are entirely handled using [Stripe](https://stripe.com/), ensuring your security.
+First, login and [register](https://people-api-server.herokuapp.com/register) for a Stripe account connected to our platform.
 You should see your Stripe account id update within your [profile](https://people-api-server.herokuapp.com/profile).

 To deposit funds, login and visit `https://people-api-server.herokuapp.com/deposit/?amount=AMOUNT`, replacing `AMOUNT` with the amount you intend to deposit in cents.
 You should see your balance afterwards within your [profile](https://people-api-server.herokuapp.com/profile)

 To redeem your balance, simply create a `Transfer` instance as so.